aaronshaver/nginx-ansible-linux/README.md

 ## Description

-Automate the configuration and installation of Nginx on a Linux system, ideally RedHat, CentOS, or Fedora.

-* Nginx should listen on port 8888.
+Automates the configuration and installation of nginx on an Ubuntu Linux target server, listens on custom port 8888.

 ## Usage